elastic/rally/docs/configuration.rst

 Rally will ask you a few more things in the advanced setup:

+* Benchmark data directory: Rally stores all benchmark related data in this directory which can take up to several tens of GB.
+If you want to use a dedicated partition, you can specify a different data directory here.
 * Elasticsearch project directory: This is the directory where the Elasticsearch sources are located.
 If you don't actively develop on Elasticsearch you can just leave the default but if you want to benchmark local changes you should point Rally to your project directory.
 Note that Rally will run builds with Gradle in this directory (it runs ``gradle clean`` and ``gradle :distribution:tar:assemble``).
 * JDK 8 root directory: Rally will only ask this if it could not autodetect the JDK 8 home by itself.
 Just enter the root directory of the JDK you want to use.
 * Name for this benchmark environment: You can use the same metrics store for multiple environments (e.g. local, continuous integration etc.) so you can separate metrics from different environments by choosing a different name.